Rodolfocrispim98/Quantum-Inspired-VRP/README.md

-# Quantum-Inspired-VRP
-Quantum-Inspired Evolutionary Algorithm for Vehicle Routing Problem - A Python implementation.
+# 🚚 Quantum-Inspired VRP Solver
+A hybrid of classical evolutionary search and quantum-inspired mechanics to tackle the Vehicle Routing Problem.
+Optimizing routes, minimizing distances, and exploring the future of logistics algorithms.